-10. The provisions of this permit are severable.
+11. The provisions of this permit are severable.
 If any provision of this permit, or the application of any provision of this permit to any circumstances, is challenged or held invalid, the validity of the remaining permit provisions and/or portions thereof or their application to other persons or sets of circumstances, shall not be affected thereby.

 (Ref.: 11 Miss.
 Admin.
 Code Pt.
-2, R. 2.1.D(7).)
+2, R. 2.1.D.(7).)

-11. This permit does not authorize a modification as defined in Mississippi Administrative Code, Title 11, Part 2, Chapter 2 - "Permit Regulations for the Construction and/or Operation of Air Emission Equipment".
+- 12. This permit does not authorize a modification as defined in Mississippi Administrative Code, Title 11, Part 2, Chapter 2 "Permit Regulations for the Construction and/or Operation of Air Emission Equipment".
 A modification may require a Permit to Construct and a modification of this permit.

-"Modification" is defined as [a]ny physical change in or change in the method of operation of a facility which increases the actual emissions or the potential uncontrolled emissions of any air pollutant subject to regulation under the Federal Act emitted into the atmosphere by that facility or which results in the emission of any air pollutant subject to regulation under the Federal Act into the atmosphere not previously emitted.
-A physical change or change in the method of operation shall not include:
+"Modification" is defined as any physical change in or change in the method of operation of a facility which increases the actual emissions or the potential uncontrolled emissions of any air pollutant subject to regulation under the Federal Act emitted into the atmosphere by that facility or which results in the emission of any air pollutant subject to regulation under the Federal Act into the atmosphere not previously emitted.
+A physical change or change in the method of operation shall not include: - (a) Routine maintenance, repair, and replacement; - (b) Use of an alternative fuel or raw material by reason of an order under Sections 2(a) and (b) of the Federal Energy Supply and Environmental Coordination Act of 1974

-- (a) Routine maintenance, repair, and replacement; - (b) Use of an alternative fuel or raw material by reason of an order under Sections 2(a) and (b) of the Federal Energy Supply and Environmental Coordination Act of 1974 (or any superseding legislation) or by reason of a natural gas curtailment plan pursuant to the Federal Power Act; - (c) Use of an alternative fuel by reason of an order or rule under Section 125 of the Federal Act; - (d) Use of an alternative fuel or raw material by a stationary source which:
+(or any superseding legislation) or by reason of a natural gas curtailment plan pursuant to the Federal Power Act;

-- (1) The source was capable of accommodating before January 6, 1975, unless such change would be prohibited under any federally enforceable permit condition which was established after January 6, 1975, pursuant to 40 CFR 52.21 or under regulations approved pursuant to 40 CFR Part 51 Subpart I, or 40 CFR 51.166; or - (2) The source is approved to use under any permit issued under 40 CFR 52.21 or under regulations approved pursuant to 40 CFR Part 51 Subpart I, or 40 CFR 51.166; - (e) An increase in the hours of operation or in the production rate unless such change would be prohibited under any federally enforceable permit condition which was established after January 6, 1975, pursuant to 40 CFR 52.21 or under regulations approved pursuant to 40 CFR Part 51 Subpart I or 40 CFR 51.166; or - (f) Any change in ownership of the stationary source.
+- (c) Use of an alternative fuel by reason of an order or rule under Section 125 of the Federal Act; - (d) Use of an alternative fuel or raw material by a stationary source which: - (1) The source was capable of accommodating before January 6, 1975, unless such change would be prohibited under any federally enforceable permit condition which was established after January 6, 1975, pursuant to 40 CFR 52.21 or under regulations approved pursuant to 40 CFR 51.166; or - (2) The source is approved to use under any permit issued under 40 CFR 52.21 or under regulations approved pursuant to 40CFR 51.66; - (e) An increase in the hours of operation or in the production rate unless such change would be prohibited under any federally enforceable permit condition which was established after January 6, 1975, pursuant to 40 CFR 52.21 or under regulations approved pursuant to 40 CFR Subpart I or 40 CFR 51.166; or - (f) Any change in ownership of the stationary source.

 (Ref.: 11 Miss.
 Admin.
 Code Pt.
-2, R. 2.1.C(15).)
+2, R. 2.1.C.(15).)